Root Canals in Edgewater, NJ

 • Is a root canal painful?

 Root canal therapy should not cause you pain.
-Afterward, you may feel some tenderness – standard of any dental procedure – but this can usually be treated with over the counter medication.
+Afterward, you may experience some tenderness, which is a common side effect of any dental procedure, but this can usually be managed with over-the-counter medication.

 • What hurts more, root canal vs. extraction?